HMAS Albatross (air station): History

 The current site of HMAS Albatross was identified in 1938 and land was purchased in June 1939.
 Construction proceeded at what seems to be a leisurely pace considering it was war time, until the airfield was declared operational in June 1941.
 The airfield was used by squadrons of the Bristol Beaufort torpedo bombers of RAAF when it opened in May 1942.
 Martin Marauder bombers of the United States Army Air Forces (USAAF) were also based there in 1942-43 for training as torpedo bombers.

 In 1944, the need for the Fleet Air Arm of the Royal Navy for shore bases led to RAAF Nowra, due to its proximity to Jervis Bay, being transferred to the RN, being renamed HMS Nabbington.
 This base was used by Mobile Overseas Naval Air Base (MONAB) No. 1 from 21 December 1944 to 15 November 1945.
 The base supported the British Pacific Fleet's aircraft carriers by providing shore based facilities for the Carrier Air Groups when the carriers were in Sydney for repairs and resupply.
 At the end of the Pacific War the British Pacific Fleet returned through its main base in Australia and FAA Squadrons transited through HMS Nabbington until it was decommissioned on 15 November 1945.

 A-4 Skyhawk at Nowra in 1969.

 The control tower at NAS Nowra photographed in early 2003, shortly before it was demolished and replaced by another tower, just visible in the background.

-HMS Nabswick (Mobile Naval Air Base / MONAB 5) moved from the nearby Jervis Bay airfield to Nowra where it operated until 18 March 1946 when the unit was decommissioned and the site was returned to the RAAF.
+(Mobile Naval Air Base / MONAB 5) moved from the nearby Jervis Bay airfield to Nowra where it operated until 18 March 1946 when the unit was decommissioned and the site was returned to the RAAF.